stefanusivanlaksono/Credit_Card_Clustering/README.md

 7. Predict the test set labels outcome with the selected classification machine learning model and make sure it has good evaluation score
 8. Generate the feature_importances from the model and analyze it for each cluster algorithm

+We used the **Random Forest** model as a multi-class classification model and the model gave the following results:
 <img src="Images/feature_importances.svg" alt="Features Importances"/>

 Based on features selection results, we selected 3 features that have significant impact on defining credit card customers cluster: